Dallas High School (Oregon)

 Dallas High School is a public high school in Dallas, Oregon, United States.

 Academics

-Dallas High School's state report card was ranked Satisfactory.

 In 2011, 51% of the school's seniors received a traditional high school diploma.
 Of 240 students, 123 graduated on time, 45 dropped out, and 65 were still in high school the following year, or were participating in the Extended Campus program through Chemeketa Community College.

+In 2022, 77% of the school's seniors received a high school diploma.
+Of 243 students, 190 graduated and 53 dropped out.

 Athletics

-In 2012, in what was known in Dallas as "The Year of the Dragon", the dance team, the Dragonfire Dancers, won first place in the 5A Small division at State.
-The wrestlers took first at state in Oregon's 5A division.

-In 1987, the Dallas Dragons won their first and only state championship in football when they beat Sweet Home.
+Dallas High School athletic teams compete in the OSAA 5A-3 Mid-Willamette Conference.
+The athletic director is Ron Snively and the athletics secretary is Danielle Landis.